-2.7.4.1.
+2.6.4.1.
 The technical service responsible for conducting the test may allow the same vehicle as is used for test prescribed by other UN Regulations (including tests capable of affecting its structure) to be used for the tests prescribed by this UN Regulation.

-2.7.4.2.
-The vehicle may be weighted to an extent not exceeding 10 per cent of its unladen kerb weight with additional weights rigidly secured to the structure in such a way as not to affect the behaviour of the structure of the passenger compartment during the test.
+2.6.4.2.
+The vehicle may be weighted to an extent not exceeding 10 per cent of its unladen mass with additional masses rigidly secured to the structure in such a way as not to affect the fuel system integrity and the safety of electric power train during the test.

-2.7.5.
-Electrical power train adjustment
+2.6.5.
+Electric power train adjustment

-2.7.5.1.
+2.6.5.1.
 The REESS shall be at any state of charge, which allows the normal operation of the power train as recommended by the manufacturer.

-2.7.5.2.
-The electrical power train shall be energized with or without the operation of the original electrical energy sources (e.g. engine-generator, REESS or electric energy conversion system), however:
+2.6.5.2.
+The electric power train shall be energized with or without the operation of the original electrical energy sources (e.g. engine-generator, REESS or electric energy conversion system), however:

-2.7.5.2.1.
-By the agreement between Technical Service and manufacturer it shall be permissible to perform the test with all or parts of the electrical power train not being energized insofar as there is no negative influence on the test result.
-For parts of the electrical power train not energized, the protection against electrical shock shall be proved by either physical protection or isolation resistance and appropriate additional evidence.
+2.6.5.2.1.
+By the agreement between Technical Service and manufacturer it shall be permissible to perform the test with all or parts of the electric power train not being energized insofar as there is no negative influence on the test result.
+For parts of the electric power train not energized, the protection against electrical shock shall be proved by either physical protection or isolation resistance and appropriate additional evidence.

-2.7.5.2.2.
-In the case where an automatic disconnect is provided, at the request of the manufacturer it shall be permissible to perform the test with the automatic disconnect being triggered.
+2.6.5.2.2.
+In the case where an automatic disconnect is provided, at the request of the manufacturer, it shall be permissible to perform the test with the automatic disconnect being triggered.
 In this case it shall be demonstrated that the automatic disconnect would have operated during the impact test.
 This includes the automatic activation signal as well as the galvanic separation considering the conditions as seen during the impact.

-2.8.
+2.7.
 Measuring Instruments

-The instruments used to record the speed referred to in paragraphs 2.4.2. and 2.5.4. above shall be accurate to within 1 per cent.
+The instruments used to record the speed referred to in paragraph 2.4.2. above shall be accurate to within 1 per cent.

-3. Results
+3. Alternative test methods

+At the request of manufacturer, the following test method may be used as an alternative to the test method prescribed in paragraph 2 above.

 3.1.
-To measure the residual longitudinal space, the amount of longitudinal displacement of the vertical projection on the floor of the "R" point of the vehicle’s rearmost seat in relation to a reference point on a non-deformed part of the vehicle structure shall be determined.

-4. Equivalent test methods

-4.1.
-Rear impact tests are seen as equivalent if they are conducted
+[Rear impact tests are seen as an alternative if they are conducted

 (a) with a moving deformable barrier having a weight of 1.368 kg, and